AtharvDevz/Smart-Farming-using-IoT-and-AI/README.md

-I'd be glad to create a GitHub README file for your project, incorporating the best aspects of the provided responses and addressing potential shortcomings:

 Smart Farming using IoT and AI

 This project is an innovative Internet of Things (IoT) and Artificial Intelligence (AI) system designed to optimize plant care by providing real-time environmental monitoring and AI-powered recommendations.